jetbrains-academy/rustlings-course/Common Collections/Strings/Intro/task.md

     let s = String::from("initial contents");
 ```

-##### Listing 8-13: Using the String::from function to create a String from a string literal
+##### Example of using the String::from function to create a String from a string literal

 Because strings are used for so many things, we can use many different generic APIs for strings, providing us with a lot of options.
 Some of them can seem redundant, but they all have their place!
 In this case, `String::from` and `to_string` do the same thing, so which you choose is a matter of style.